INTRODUCING OUR BOARD OF DIRECTORS

 Mr. Douglass joined the CYS Board of Directors in May 2019, bringing with him extensive legal experience and strategic organizational thinking as well as a commitment to community service and involvement.

 As part of his CYS Board duties, Mr. Douglass supports CYS with review of legal documents and contracts.
-A partner specializing in the area of general liability as well as professional, employment and municipal liability matters at the national law firm Lydecker Diaz, Mr. Douglass is also involved with the Association of Southern California Defense Counsel, the California Lawyers Association, and Alpha Phi Alpha Fraternity.
+A partner specializing in the area of general liability as well as professional, employment and municipal liability matters at the national law firm Lydecker LLP, Mr. Douglass is also involved with the Association of Southern California Defense Counsel, the California Lawyers Association, and Alpha Phi Alpha Fraternity.

 Growing up in Brooklyn, Mr. Douglass faced many of the roadblocks and hurdles that, even today, are still plaguing youths in Los Angeles communities.
 Having had those experiences, Mr. Douglass is proud to assist CYS in its mission of providing alternative paths for young people before they are irretrievably lost to the criminal justice system.